 I’ve been to France several times and although they are not the warmest, nor will they always speak English, there is a beauty about the country that draws you back.
 For me, it’s not so much the big and popular cities and sights, it’s the offbeat and less trodden places that capture the heart.
 And one of those places is the delightful fairytale town of Colmar.
 With just over 68,000 residents, it still retains a quaint country village charm that is truly unlike any other city in the world.

-Comar is situated near Germany and Switzerland between the Vosges and the Rhine, and Strasbourg and Mulhouse on the Alsatian Wine Route, offering visitors an exciting glimpse of 1000 years of European history.
-Colmar considers itself to be the “capital of Alsatian wine”.
-Colmar is renowned for its numerous architectural landmarks and museums, among which is the Unterlinden Museum with the Isenheim Altarpiece.
+Comar is located near two of my favorite alpine countries, Switzerland and Germany.
+Nestled between the Rhine and Vosges on the way to the Alsatian Wine Route, tourists can experience 1000 years of European history.
+Colmar has deemed itself to be the “capital of Alsatian wine”.
+Architectural landmarks and museums draw visitors all year round, among which is the Unterlinden Museum with the Isenheim Altarpiece.

 ♥Some of the civic buildings also reflect the architectural splendor of the Middle Ages in Colmar, including the Adolph House dating from the second half of the 14th century, or the “Huselin zum Swan” house, on rue Schongauer.